 - We don’t charge per hour but per job.

-- You can cancel a service at any time free of charge up until 24 hours prior to the appointment.
+- You can cancel a service 48 hours prior to the appointment at any time, free of charge.

-The pest controllers do not just exterminate the vermin, they also make sure the property is afterward sealed professionally to prevent a following infestation.
-This is a preferred option for people with little or no experience in pest control who also want to deal with the pest problem once and for all, without taking unnecessary risks.
+The pest controllers do not just exterminate the vermin, they also make sure the property is afterwards sealed professionally to prevent following re-infestation.
+This is a preferred option for people with little or no experience in pest control who want to deal with the pest problem once and for all without taking unnecessary risks.

 Frequently Asked Questions